aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

     // Set the number format.
     style.SetNumber(14);

-    // Set the font color to red color. style.GetFont().SetColor(Color::Red());
+    // Set the font color to red.
+    style.GetFont().SetColor(Color::Red());

     // Name the style.